I think the best reasons for coming down to Fuengirola from the north of Europe are:

 The proximity of Málaga; its museums, monuments etc.

-Fuengirola center is very flat ground and the town hall has made it very friendly for disabled persons to get around.
+Fuengirola center is flat ground and the town hall has made it very friendly for disabled persons to get around.

 A very invabike-friendly city.

 For us downtown Fuengirola is just for taking care of business, shopping and eating out.
 And walking a lot.
-Besides its beautiful location by the Bahia de Fuengirola, there's nothing spectacular in the city.
+Besides its beautiful location by the Bahia de Fuengirola, there's nothing architecturally spectacular in the city.

 The recent alcaldesas and town hall have done an enormous facelift everywhere around the city.
 New buildings, streets and parks are very nice, but the ugly houses from the 1960 - 70's are still around.
 So the general outlook in the Fuengirola center is incoherent and ugly at points.
 Many more buildings should be upgraded or taken down and the laws which regulate the appearance of houses should be better overseen.